 When you're ready to go, pre-mix some cornstarch in cold water and add it to the boiling mixture, little by little, until you reach the desired thickness.
 Remember to be patient: cornstarch takes several minutes to thicken up.
 If you find it's too thick, go ahead and add some more stock.

-The Eating: Pour this over just about any kind of steameed/stir-fried vegetable or protein.
+Pour this over just about any kind of steameed/stir-fried vegetable or protein.
 My favorite use for it is broccoli.
 When I'm really craving take-out I'll even cut up some firm tofu chunks, press them dry, dredge them in cornstarch, and fry them up in oil before tossing them in - vegan deep-fried crunchy bits.

 Another use is to pour some into miso broth when making ramen.
 It adds a lovely sweetness.

 This recipe is superior with steamed white or jasmine rice and is the closest I've found to a vegan equivalent of standard takeout Chinese.
 If that's what you're craving, don't rob yourself of the sticky white rice experience: this is one of the few times I will leave my whole grain rice on the shelf.

 This sauce keeps for about two weeks in a jar in the fridge, and freezes well but chunks up when defrosting.
 Heating it up again gets rid of this issue.